LLNL/RAJAPerf/docs/sphinx/dev_guide/structure.rst

   };

-Several conventions are important to note because following them will ensure that the kernel works properly within the RAJA Performance Suite machinery.

-.. note:: * The enumeration value label for a kernel is the **group name followed by the kernel name separated by an underscore**.
-          * Kernel ID enumeration values for kernels in the same group must appear consecutively in the enumeration.
-          * Kernel ID enumeration labels must in alphabetical order, with respect to the base kernel name in each group.

 Second, add the kernel name to the array of strings ``KernelNames`` in the ``src/common/RAJAPerfSuite.cpp`` source file::

   static const std::string KernelNames [] =